70/20/10 model (learning and development)

-Michael Lombardo and Robert Eichinger expressed their rationale behind the 70:20:10 model in the following way in The Career Architect Development Planner:
+This Model was created by Morgan McCall, Michael M. Lombardo, and Robert A. Eichinger by expressing their rationale behind the 70:20:10 model in the following way in The Career Architect Development Planner:

 Development generally begins with a realization of current or future need and the motivation to do something about it.
 This might come from feedback, a mistake, watching other people’s reactions, failing or not being up to a task – in other words, from experience.
 The odds are that development will be about 70% from on-the-job experiences - working on tasks and problems; about 20% from feedback and working around good and bad examples of the need; and 10% from courses and reading.